SocialFinanceDigitalLabs/RTOF-specification/collections/_records/baseline.md

   - comments: null
     description: All participants to be asked what their employment goals.
 This can be sector, job role or employment-type.
 To be collected once and submitted within 3 months of enrolment.
+For some providers this may be a categorical data field
+      - please confirm with your nominated data lead.
     dimensions: null
     foreign_keys: null
     id: occupation_goal
-    latest_comments: tbc with Ecorys, Palladium and HO
+    latest_comments: null
     name: Occupation goal at baseline
     primary_key: false
     sample_generator: null
-    status: Pending consideration
+    status: Decided
     type:
       description: A string of Unicode characters as defined by the JSON Schema `string` type.